 This low carb beef stew recipe is one of my favorite low carb dinners!

-Now that the weather is getting chilly, you’ll want to add this to your arsenal of healthy soup recipes.
+Now that the weather is getting chilly, you’ll want to add this to your arsenal of low carb soup recipes.
 It’s one of those classic low carb recipes you can turn to time and time again.

 The flavorful, melt in your mouth beef chuck pairs flawlessly with the dry red wine, sweet fruity balsamic vinegar, heat from the paprika, tender broth soaked vegetables and enriched tomato paste.
 Healthy recipes warm the stomach and soothe the soul!